inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 Are the Helm charts able to assist is us?
 What do you need to know to scale to hundreds and thousands of inlets tunnels?

-__A little retrospect__
+We'll first review how we set up inlets PRO servers in Pods to enable multi-cluster.
+Then we'll show you how you can add hundreds of tunnels through automation.
+To conclude, we'll introduce you to inlets-cloud, a self-hosted system for managing thousands of tunnels through REST or kubectl.

+__Reviewing the multi-cluster use-case__

-First, let’s recap what we did in the previous post focusing on the server part of the tunnels.
+First, let’s recap what we did in the [previous post](https://inlets.dev/blog/2020/12/15/multi-cluster-monitoring.html) to run multiple inlets PRO server processes on a single Kubernetes cluster.

 ![prometheus](/images/2020-12-multi-cluster-monitoring/architecture.png)
 > Kubernetes multi-cluster monitoring with Prometheus, nginx ingress controller, cert-manager and inlets PRO